OctopiChalmers/mutagen/papers/oopsla-21/rebuttal.md

-We clarify that IFC stack machine case study shows a direct comparison between FuzzChick and MUTAGEN, where our tool shows a noticeable improvement in terms of mean-time-to-failure, failure rate.
+We clarify that IFC stack machine case study shows a direct comparison between FuzzChick and MUTAGEN, where our tool shows a noticeable improvement in terms of mean-time-to-failure and failure rate.
 We will update the introduction to reflect that explicitly.

 > on a related note, Table 3 suggests that Mutagen needs to generate more tests